MicroStrategy/embedding-sdk-docs/docs/config.md

    `security.allowedOrigins=http://example.com:port`

-1. Restart your MicroStrategy Library web application hosted on the application server.
+1. Restart your Library web application hosted on the application server.

-Alternatively, you can also configure this in MicroStrategy Workstation by [editing the properties of the environment](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/library_admin_settings.htm#View).
+Alternatively, you can also configure this in Workstation by [editing the properties of the environment](https://www2.microstrategy.com/producthelp/Current/Workstation/WebHelp/Lang_1033/Content/library_admin_settings.htm#View).

 ## Allow SameSite cookies